-This course is earmarked for PTLJ, NECD, IP
+This seminar is earmarked for all MSc specializations

 From regulating biometric borders to powering killer unmanned drones and autonomous weapons, artificial intelligence is in the process of revolutionizing the global politics of international security.
 The aim of this course is to answer two main questions: First, what exactly are these current developments?
 Distinguishing fact from fiction, it aims at providing students an empirical account of these technological developments and their impact on contemporary politics of security.
 Second, when not only humans, but also technologies make the decisions, how can we theorize agency, consciousness and responsibility?
 The course thus introduces students to new developments in theories of political science and international relations and their dialogue with adjacent fields such as science and technologies studies and critical data studies.